Riinn/dw-guide/README.md

 ## TODO:

 find the packet that says color RED, BLUE or WHITE.
 It is not in the packet S_DUNGEON_EVENT_MESSAGE tho.
-I will try find them in S_SYSTEM_MESSAGE
+I will try find them in S_BOSS_BATTLE_INFO